Mera-Gangapersaud/pySearch/README.md

 ## Contributing
 ### Running the Tests
 pySearch tests use the [pytest](https://docs.pytest.org) library which is not part of the default Python library.
-If this is the first time pytest tests are being run on the machine use `pip install -r requirements.txt` to install pytest and it's dependencies (NOTE your `pip` alias may differ based on your installation).
+If this is the first time pytest tests are being run on the machine navigate to the tests directiory and use `pip install -r requirements.txt` to install pytest and it's dependencies (NOTE your `pip` alias may differ based on your installation).
 Afterwards pySearch tests can be run with the `pytest` command when inside the pySearch directory.

 ### Style Enforcement with Flake8
 We are using Flake8 for style guide enforcement in pySearch.